matthewhatch/heroku/README.md

 ##TODO
 * compare config vars from different apps
-* rails db migate and then restart in one command
+* rails db migrate and then restart in one command
 * pg info connections